aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 ## Terminology

-**Action group** is lorem ipsum

-**Another term** is another thing totally different
+**Data validation** automatically validates the user input and the response of your Lambda function against a set of constraints defined by you

+**Event handler** is a Powertools for AWS feature that processes an event, runs data parsing and validation, routes the request to a specific function, and returns a response to the caller in the proper format

+**[OpenAPI schema](https://www.openapis.org/){target="_blank"}** is an industry standard JSON-serialized string that represents the structure and parameters of your API

+**Action group** is a collection of two resources where you define the actions that the agent should carry out: an OpenAPI schema to define the APIs that the agent can invoke to carry out its tasks, and a Lambda function to execute those actions

 ## Getting started

 To build Agents for Amazon Bedrock, you need:

-* Create the Lambda function that defines the business logic for the action that your agent carries out.
+* [Create the Lambda function](#your-first-agent) that defines the business logic for the action that your agent carries out.
-* Create an OpenAPI schema with the API description, structure, and parameters for the action group.
+* [Create an OpenAPI schema](#generating-openapi-schemas) with the API description, structure, and parameters for the action group.
 * Ensure that Amazon Bedrock and your Lambda functions have the [necessary permissions](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-permissions.html).

 Powertools for AWS Lambda makes it easier to author the Lambda function and the creation of the OpenAPI schema.